sdc-china/IDA-doc/_posts/2018-01-15-pipeline-confuguration-PCtoPS.md

    The public key is now located in /root/.ssh/id_rsa.pub.
 The private key (identification) is now located in  /root/.ssh/id_rsa.

-3. Copy the public key to the PC Server and PS.You can copy the public key into PC/PS machine's authorized_keys file with the ssh-copy-id command.
+3. Copy the public key to the PC Server and PS Server.You can copy the public key into PC&PS machine's authorized_keys file with the ssh-copy-id command.
 Make sure to replace the  username and IP address below.

    ```
     $ssh-copy-id root@your pc/ps server ip